 The most commonly grown beans are the green or snap bean and the yellow or wax variety.
 Most green or snap beans have been stringless since 1894 when Burpee introduced the stringless green pod bean.

 Pods on bush beans come to harvest over a two-week period.
 Stagger the planting of bush beans for a continuous harvest.
 Pole bean plants will produce for a month or more.

 - ‘Kentucky Wonder’: an heirloom pole bean variety that produces 8-inch long pods on 6- to 8-foot (1.8-2.4m) long vines.

-- ‘Bountiful’: bush bean to plant for those extra early summer harvests and also late summer plantings for harvest before first fall frost.
+- ‘Bountiful’: bush bean to plant for those extra early summer harvests and also late summer plantings for harvest before the first fall frost.

 - ‘Bush Blue Lake’: bush plants with heavy yields of flavorful pods that are tender and crisp.